offsoc/kolab/README.md

 ## Alternative configurations

 Everything but config.prod is for development or demo purposes:
-* config.dev: Run only dependencies in docker with ports exposed, and expect kolab4 to be run locally.
+* config.prod: A docker environment with just an admin account prepared.
+A starting point for a production environment.
+* config.demo: A docker environment with demo data included.
 * config.docker-dev: A development environment with everything running in docker.
 Includes a cyrus-murder.
-* config.demo: A docker environment with demo data included.
-* config.prod: A docker environment with just an admin account prepared.
-A starting point for a production environment.
+Don't use unless you know what you're doing.
+* config.host-dev: Run only dependencies in docker with ports exposed, and expect kolab4 to be run locally.
+Don't use unless you know what you're doing.
+* config.legacy: A docker environment that includes ldap and other legacy components.
+Don't use unless you know what you're doing.

 # Use the ansible setup